isabella232/bas-style-kit/README.md

 * add a prod environment (i.e. convert dev-remote to prod-remote)
 * add npm install --production for prod

-* remove grunt file when possible
-* remove `/grunt` directory when possible

 * Switch to 24-span grid